biancamika/digital-garden/content/notes/1. Resource Notes/Content, Services, and Asset Businesses in the Metaverse - Essay.md

 ---
-title: Content, Services, and Asset Businesses in the Metaverse - Essay
+title: "Content, Services, and Asset Businesses in the Metaverse - Essay"
 ---
 ## Information
 - **Source:** [[Matthew Ball]]; https://www.matthewball.vc/all/csametaverse